|

 Rating: Strenuous

-close to the Middle Creek Natural Area and goes through beautiful virgin
+Creek Natural Area and goes through beautiful virgin hardwood stands.

-short distance.
+distance.
 Emerge onto an open field and hike straight across the

 field.